stecman/avr-flight-fuel-timer/docs/roadmap.md

   unusable fuel.
 The burn per hour and unusable could be recalled from EEPROM.
 * Low power mode where the user has to trigger an interupt to see the display for five seconds at a time.
+* Wireless module with 7-segment display(s) to mount to instrument panel.
+This could show time remaining in current tank/flight, or some configurable value.